karanjeets/PCF-Nutch-on-Wrangler/README.md

 A crawl evaluation of Apache Nutch v1.12.
 We are running our crawls on [TACC Wrangler](https://www.tacc.utexas.edu/systems/wrangler), a supercomputer funded by NSF, in both Hadoop and Local mode thereby pushing the crawler to its limits for a best throughput.

-We are evaluating Nutch all kind of crazy stuff - Broad crawling, Focused crawling, Inteligient Crawling, Domain Discovery and many more...
+We are evaluating Nutch on all kind of challenging stuff - Broad crawling, Focused crawling, Inteligient Crawling, Domain Discovery and many more...

 The project has a sample crawling workspace for Wrangler which is both automated and portable.
 More details can be found from the respective README files.